-Assessment Methods: Comprehensive Exam.
+- 1. Comprehensive Exam.
 During the final semester of study in the online Master of Arts degree in Exercise Science, each candidate must answer comprehensive exam questions to demonstrate understanding and application of content knowledge in each area: Core, Research and Concentration.
 Each question is constructed with multiple parts so that candidates can be comprehensive in their demonstration of understanding and application of the learning.
 A rubric created by full-time graduate faculty is provided to candidates ahead of time so that they know how their answers will be scored.
-Candidates are expected to score 80% or higher in order to pass the exam and be recommended for graduation. (sample questions and rubrics attached)

-1. CITI training.
-Upon entering the MA program, students must take EXPW 6230 - Seminar in Exercise Science, which is an orientation to graduate school and research.
+Candidates are expected to score 80% or higher in order to pass the exam and be recommended for graduation. (sample questions and rubrics attached) - 2.
+CITI training.
+Upon entering the MA program, students must take EXPW 6230 Seminar in Exercise Science, which is an orientation to this graduate program, graduate school and research.
 As part of this course, students must complete the CITI (Collaborative Institutional Training Initiative) training module.
 Because CITI is dedicated to promoting trust in research, it is essential for graduate students to understand the importance of that trust.
-Students must complete the training with a score of 90% or higher to gain the assigned points for the course grade.
+In keeping with CITI scoring, students must complete the training with a score of 80% or higher to gain the assigned points for the course grade.
 Students have multiple opportunities to complete the training if needed.

-2. Research project.
+3. Research project.
 During the research component of the MA program, there are 2 courses students must take, EXPW 6510 - Research Methods and EXPW 6520 - Research Project.
 As part of these 2 courses, students learn to search out peer reviewed research, articles and other, read and critique said items.
 Additionally, MA students identify a research topic and collect current research related to that topic.
 For the final research project students construct a mini research project consisting of Abstract, Chapter 1 - Introduction, Chapter 2 - Comprehensive Literature Review, and Chapter 3 - Recommendations based on the review.
-This project submitted in parts for feedback and then as a whole for a final grade and must meet the criteria established by the graduate faculty in the department and scored by the corresponding rubric. (rubric attached)
+This project is submitted in parts for feedback and then as a whole for a final grade and must meet the criteria established by the graduate faculty in the department and scored by the corresponding rubric. (rubric attached)

-Results:
+Results

-Student Learning Outcome 1: TLW demonstrate understanding and application of content knowledge.
+1. TLW demonstrate understanding and application of content knowledge.

-Comprehensive Exam - During the '19-'20 academic school year a total of 25 records of comprehensive examination were submitted to the College of Graduate Studies.
-During fall 2019 eight of ten candidates passed the exam with two failing at least one part.
-The students who did not pass, re-took and passed the failed portion in the spring semester along with 11 other students.
-In spring 2020, all of the graduate candidates (13) passed the comprehensive exam.
-Two students took the exam during the summer 2020, and both of them passed.
+Comprehensive Exam - During the '20-'21 academic school year a total of 21 records of comprehensive examination were submitted to the College of Graduate Studies.
+During fall 2020 six of seven candidates passed the exam with one failing at least one part.
+The student who did not pass, re-took and passed the failed portion in the spring semester along with 11 other students.
+In spring 2021, 10 of the 11 graduate candidates passed the comprehensive exam.
+The one who did not pass, retook the exam in summer and passed.
+Two students (in addition to the retake) took the exam during the summer 2021, and both of them passed.
 The answers on each of the separate questions are scored according to a rubric (attached) that is provided to the candidates ahead of time.